 Every holiday or special event is a chance to get together to celebrate and enjoy each other’s company.
 Birthday celebrations are complete with a meal of your choice.
 I always pick tacos, a cake, and our variation of Happy Birthday with a prayer.
 Many families sing Las Mananitas, a classic birthday song!

 Christmas is a special holiday and is one of my favorites.
 We celebrate each Christmas season with traditions, family recipes, and activities.
 Empanaditas, chile rellenos, and biscochitos are baked from recipes passed down for generations– not only to eat but to teach the next generation.
 Our family fills paper bags with dirt and lights to line the streets of Old Town for the annual Luminaria Tour around the Plaza.
 And each year, we welcome our community into our home to share Las Posadas– a tradition of reenacting Mary and Joseph’s pilgrimage from Nazareth to Bethlehem in search of a place to stay.

 Preserving Our Heritage

 Tradition and family are the glue that keeps our Hispanic Heritage vibrant and strong.
 Recipes, traditions, and values are a right of passage that we strive to preserve.
-Spending time with the next generation to teach them our history and culture is key and comes naturally in most Hispanic families.
+Spending time with the next generation to teach them our history and culture is key.
+And it comes naturally in most Hispanic families.
 I’m extremely thankful and blessed to follow in the footsteps of my ancestors and hope to continue the legacy for generations to come.